OdnetninI/Splash-4-Artifact/README.md

 ## Overview

 This repository provides an artifact to reproduce the Splash-3 and Splash-4 experiments.
-In particular it reproduces figures 1 and 3 from *Splash-4: A Modern Benchmark Suite with Lock-Free Constructs* A 64 core machine is expected to be able to reproduce all the results.
+In particular it reproduces figures 1 and 3 from *Splash-4: A Modern Benchmark Suite with Lock-Free Constructs*.
+A 64 core machine is expected to be able to reproduce all the results.
 Please check the Notes section if the machine has less than 64 cores.